ycpcs/fys100-fall2016/assign/assign05.md

 This deliverable should be a document called `Essay draft`.

-The draft should substantially address the expectations of the essay (see below.)
+The draft should substantially address the expectations of the final essay (see below.)

+## Peer evaluations

+You will be responsible for providing feedback on two other essay drafts.

+The main goal of your feedback is to provide some specific ideas for what the essay does well and how it might be improved.
+For example:

+* What are the strengths of the essay?
+Be sure to state at least one thing that you like about the essay.
+* Does the essay have a clear thesis?
+* Is the argument made to support the thesis convincing?
+* Is evidence presented to support the thesis, and is it convincing?
+* Are sources cited appropriately?
+* Is the writing quality clear?

 ## Essay

+The essay should be in a document called `Final essay`.

-Your task is to write an essay arguing one of the following positions:
+Your essay should argue for one of the following positions:

 * Computers will never be able to compose music as well as human beings
 * Computers cannot currently compose music as well as human beings, but someday they will